trufae/r2-amazfit/README.md

 The main specs of the device are:

-	CPU: Mediatek STM32L476JEY6 (this is ARM Cortex M4 with FPU)
+	CPU: STM32L476JEY6 (this is ARM Cortex M4 with FPU)
 	Details: Core: Arm® 32-bit Cortex®-M4 CPU with FPU, Adaptive real-time accelerator (ART Accelerator™)
 		 Allowing 0-wait-state execution from Flash memory,